Eel River (California): Salmon and steelhead

 Human impacts have led to a dramatic decline of salmon and steelhead populations in the Eel River system.
 Large-scale commercial fishing began in the 1850s, with multiple canneries on the Eel River operating into the early to mid 1900s.
 Between 1857 and 1921, canning operations took an estimated 93,000 fish per year, with a peak of 600,000 fish in 1877.
 By the 1890s, fish populations had already recorded a precipitous decline.
 Logging and grazing, which expose formerly forested land as bare ground, have had even greater impact on the populations of these fish.
 Due to the mountainous terrain and heavy precipitation in the Eel River watershed, erosion rates are particularly high.
 Much of the anadromous fish spawning habitat in the river system was covered by sediment or blocked by debris jams.
 Record flooding in 1955 and 1964, which destroyed or damaged large amounts of habitat along the Eel and its tributaries, was generally regarded as the final blow.
-After the Christmas flood of 1964, chinook salmon populations plunged to less than 10,000 per year.
+After the 1964 flood, chinook salmon populations plunged to fewer than 10,000 per year.

 Anadromous fish populations have continued to decline since the 1960s; in 2010, only 3,500 salmon and steelhead returned to the river to spawn.
 However, with better land management practices in the watershed, salmon and steelhead runs have shown signs of recovery.
 In late 2012, high water in the Eel River attracted a run of over 30,000 fish, the largest on record since 1958.
 Since 2012, runs have fluctuated.
 While improved from the low point of 3,500 at the beginning of the decade, the runs have yet to again reach the high mark of over 30,000.
-From 2013 to 2014, 2016-17 were between 15,000 and 25,000 while 2015, & 2018-19 were between 9,000 and 15,000.
+From 2013 to 2014, 2016 to 2017 were between 15,000 and 25,000 while 2015, and 2018 to 2019 were between 9,000 and 15,000.